-India is the fastest growing large economy in the world and Australia’s fourth largest trading partner.
+India is the fastest growing large economy in the world.
 By 2035, India is projected to be the world’s third largest economy with more people than any other country.

 Today, resources comprise Australia’s largest exports to India.
 Opportunities in other sectors are already increasing, including in education, tourism, infrastructure, agribusiness, and mining equipment, technology and services (METS).

 With more than half a billion internet users and an aspirational middle-class population, India presents a ready and growing market for Australia’s goods and services.

 The demographic dividend and rapid urbanisation in India present medium- to long-term opportunities.
 Two-way investment between Australia and India reached A$30.7 billion in 2019.
 Currently, the Australian Government’s goal is to make India the third largest destination in Asia for outward investment.

 Commissioned by the Australian Government, the India Economic Strategy sets out an ambitious plan to transform Australia’s economic partnership with India by 2035.